-This page describes HubSpot's Customer Trust and Safety Guidelines and how they may affect you.
+This page describes HubSpot's Trust and Safety Guidelines and how they may affect you.

 Our guidelines are informed by HubSpot's Terms of Service and Acceptable Use Policy (AUP) which apply to the use of any product, service, or website provided by us.
 While the guidelines outlined below are meant to provide you with additional details on some (but not all) of the limitations and restrictions included in those documents, they do not modify them.
 Please note that by using the HubSpot Service, you are agreeing to all of the terms outlined in both documents.

-In addition to our automated detection efforts, we review reports from employees, partners, customers, and third parties regarding customer content that promotes, encourages, or facilitates illegal activity, hate speech, violence or discrimination.
+In addition to our automated detection efforts, we review reports from employees, partners, customers, and third parties regarding unsolicited or abusive content, as well as customer content that promotes, encourages, or facilitates illegal activity, hate speech, violence, or discrimination.
 These reviews are done by humans and are further described in our Content Moderation @ HubSpot statement.
-Reports may be submitted by sending an email to us at content@hubspot.com or by filling out our content moderation submission form.
+Reports may be submitted by sending an email to us at abuse@hubspot.com or by filling out our Anti-Abuse submission form.

 For your overall HubSpot account, we ask that you use your best judgment.
 By this, we mean do not: